AbanoubNassem/Mini-Laravel-React-Bank/README.md

 #####TODO:

 ######Refactoring
  >Due to the lack of time , I couldn't do this!

     - Full test Suite
-    - Introudce Caching for both (Frong/Back) End
+    - Introudce Caching for both (Front/Back) End
     - Refactoring to make the code more simpler and readable.
     - Consider using fraction will transfering money , instead of using intgerers
+    - Add more features.